 SOCIAL MEDIA Social media has greatly increased our collective capacity to connect with one another and the communities we serve.
 It facilitates the healthy sharing of ideas and information with people and organizations committed to creating social good.
 AJLI embraces social media and recognizes its power to help us continue our legacy-115 years and counting-of women building better communities.
 NAMING CONVENTION When naming our League's social media presence, clearly and concisely identify our League (i.e. Junior League of Lafayette).
 Do not name our page in such a way it might be confused with a general page representing The Junior League or with any other League.
-When representing our League please remember to set up a Facebook PAGE (different from PROFILE, i.e. First Name "Junior", Last Name "League") or our account may be disabled for violating Facebook's Terms of Use (see below): "Facebook profiles are meant to represent a single individual.
+When representing our League please remember to set up a Facebook PAGE (different from PROFILE, i.e., First Name "Junior", Last Name "League") or our account may be disabled for violating Facebook's Terms of Use (see below): "Facebook profiles are meant to represent a single individual.
 Organizations of any type are not permitted to maintain an account under the name of their organization.
 We have created Facebook Pages to allow organizations to have a presence on Facebook.
 These Pages are distinct presences, separate from user profiles, and optimized for an organization's needs to communicate, distribute information/content, engage their fans, and capture new audiences virally through their fan's recommendations to their friends.
 Facebook Pages are designed to be a media rich, valuable presence for any artist, business or brand."
 NEED A PRIMER ON SOCIAL MEDIA TO SHARE WITH YOUR LEAGUE MEMBERS?
-Download AJLI Social Media Guidelines from the AJLI Resouce Library and help our members to become brand ambassadors.
+Download AJLI Social Media Guidelines from the AJLI Resource Library and help our members to become brand ambassadors.
+Note: Junior League of Lafayette currently utilizes the following social media platforms to disseminate its message: Facebook, Instagram, LinkedIn, Pinterest, Snapchat, Twitter, and YouTube.
 PROFILE GRAPHIC The preferred icon should be the "JL box" Logo.
 The square shape lends itself well to the icon shape on most platforms.
-Depending on length of our league name, we may be able to use the "Center Stacked Combo" (see sample).
+Depending on length of our League name, we may be able to use the "Center Stacked Combo" (see sample).
 It is preferred we use the same profile graphic and cover photo throughout all our social media platforms to encourage consistency.
 POST TYPES/CONTENT These platforms serve a dual purpose: as they are both an internal and external means of communication.
 Internally, we are communicating with our members and engaging them in the work of our League.
 Externally, we are raising awareness of the work of our League.
 As you are crafting content for social media, always remember to tag partner organizations and people, such as event speakers and guests.
 Proper tagging is likely to be noticed and result in shares of our posts.
 If you are reposting content, including direct quotes from other Leagues or from outside experts or organizations, make sure to give them proper attribution through tagging.